andlo/mycroft-skills-list-gitbook/skills/kodi-skill.cbenning.md

 ---
-description: Add the following section to your mycroft-core/mycroft/configuration/mycroft.ini file
+description: Add the following section to your mycroft-coremycroftconfigurationmycroft.ini file
 ---

 ### _kodi-skill.cbenning_
 ## Description:
-Add the following section to your mycroft-core/mycroft/configuration/mycroft.ini file KodiSkill protocol = " host = ""
+Add the following section to your mycroft-coremycroftconfigurationmycroft.ini file KodiSkill protocol = " host = ""